LucasToepoel/FoodBase/README.md

 this is a work-in progress webapp
 - uses laravel
 - uses composer
+- uses php
 - currently only works with windows, due to using Zbar.exe in the commandline to process the image. it currently lets you upload images of EAN13 barcodes, and add food product nutrients into a database
+- one of the packages needs the GD extention enabled in your php.ini file (uncomment it in the file)

 you can run this project yourself by cloning the project, currently the ENV variables are standard. (so no tweaking needed)